 May 13th 2013 – Alcatraz, San Francisco, CA

 Celebrating my 5th lung-transplant anniversary by open-water swimming from Alcatraz Island to San Francisco: Gavin, Zander (13) and Riley (11) Maitland.
-Swim highlights: cold & choppy water, seals, wonderful views, first big swim with Zander & Riley.
+Swim highlights: cold & choppy water, seals, wonderful views, first Big Swim with Zander & Riley.

 My name is Gavin Maitland.
 I'm originally from Fraserburgh, Scotland, and now live in Boulder, Colorado.
 In 2008, I was dying from an incurable lung disease and gasping for every breath.
 I survived thanks to a life-saving double-lung transplant at Duke University Medical Center.

-In the nine years since my gift of life, I have received care from Scott Palmer, MD, and his colleagues at Duke.
+In the ten years since my gift of life, I have received care from Scott Palmer, MD, and his colleagues at Duke.
 As a result, I have been able to resume a wonderfully active (dare I say it, “normal?) life.

 Scott Palmer, MD conducts life-saving, ground-breaking research into post-lung transplant, including identifying lung-transplant patients at increased risk of rejection to allow effective treatment before complications occur.
 But be in no doubt: post-lung transplant research is massively underfunded.